ValK-98/portfolio-website/README.md

 ## Purpose
 The purpose of this portfolio website is to provide information about me and my interests as well as highlight my coding skills for potential employers looking for a developer.
 ## Functionality/Features
+The website was designed to be responsive, thus responsively changes based on the size of the viewport.
+The HTML was written with accessibility in mind thus semantic HTML was used where possible and `<divs>` were only used sparingly where necessary.
+The design of the website was inspired by modern minimalism thus most components feature satisfying round edges and gentle border shadows.
+The colour pallette was intentionally picked to complement the aesthetic to give a calming, clean feel.
+The buttons are animated with a smooth transition thus giving a consistent user experience.
+This has been factored in whether the website is viewed on phone, tablet or desktop.
+The website contain both a header and a footer as this may be necessary for navigation depending on the size of the page.
+Thus this leads to an easier navigation experience as the user would be able to access any section of the website by going in any direction.
+There are two places with my contact details - the landing page as well as the "Contact Me" page.
+This was an intentional decision so if an employer was to visit my page a second time they would immediately have my contact details available upon the landing page loading.

+The website consists of:
+* The Home Page - This is the initial landing page and whilst it still shares the same theme, I intentionally styled it slightly differently to be more distinctive.
+The landing nav bar is animated with a `:hover` property.
+* The Blog - Inside of the page there are several more blogs that can be clicked, upon hovering over them, they have a `:hover` property which will change the colour and slightly increases the size, this leads to a nice user browsing experience.
+  * You can click on individual blogs and they will lead you into one of the blogs.
+* About Me - This section includes 3 components which talk about me, my background and my interests.
+Each box has a photo relevant to the topic.
+* Bio - This includes a button leading to my resume and two components which have my work & study history respectively.
+* Contact Me - This includes a component which has my first & last name, as well as icon links to Github/LinkedIn pages.
 ## Sitemap
 ![Sitemap](docs/Sitemap.jpg "Sitemap")
 You can navigate between different pages using either the header or the footer on the page.